-Links are maintained with the SENCo at Aston Fields Middle School, with regard to transfer arrangements from First to Middle School.
+Links are maintained with the SENCo at Aston fields Middle School with regard to transfer arrangements from first to middle school.
 Year 4 teachers liase with the Year 5 co-ordinator at Aston Fields Middle School.
-The Reception Class Teachers meet with the class teachers / managers from feeder nurseries to discuss children transferring into Finstall First School.
-We also have an annual transition Teacher Training day where teachers evaluate the tracking data, create and discuss cohort provision sheets and any SEN support required for children.
+The reception class teachers meet with the class teacher from feeder nurseries to discuss children transferring to Finstall First School.
+We also have an annual transition day where teachers evaluate the tracking data, create and discuss children who are involved with wave 2 intervention and sen support children.
 We also have strong links with Rigby Hall Special School and Chadsgrove School.
 Both schools have provided opportunities for children to visit and take part in workshops led by staff from the school.
 They have also provided training for staff and opportunities for classroom observation.
-Chadsgrove School also loan resources to schools to support children with physical difficulties.
+Chadsgrove school also loans resources to schools to support children with physical difficulties.